davidfongione/Perseids/README.md

 ```

 The algorithm requires only a time-period (in years) - `12.` here - and a folder path - `folder` here - to output the data files.
 It automatically generate 365 time-steps per year and it is the same for `euler`.
 However it is possible to compute the same algorithm enhanced with a relativistic correction of Newton's law.
 The resolution is enhanced to one arcsecond and therefore the program requires a long time to run.
 The output file contains only a fraction of all the computed positions and velocities : it is reliable enough for a good plot (you won't notice the difference between a relativistic and not relativistic plot), saves time, and only the last position if required to calculate a perihelion precession.
-If you with to had this correction, just use a boolean in `verlet`(Euler is not efficient enough for this simulation) :
+If you with to add this correction, just use a boolean in `verlet`(Euler is not efficient enough for this simulation) :

 ```cpp